 Ariel Community Academy

 Through former Mayor Daley’s New School Initiative Program, Ariel was awarded a corporate sponsorship of a Chicago public school in 1996.
 Hence, the birth of Ariel Community Academy – a public school located on the south side of Chicago.
-Currently, Ariel Community Academy (ACA) offers classes from kindergarten through eighth grade serving 518 students and their families.
+Currently, Ariel Community Academy (ACA) offers classes from Pre-kindergarten through eighth grade.
 Ninety-eight percent of the student body is African-American and over 85 percent of the students receive subsidized lunches.
-ACA chose to target the North Kenwood neighborhood precisely because it was one of the most underserved communities in Chicago.
-Today, the neighborhood is more vibrant, and ACA is a center for community and family life.
-ACA's impact extends well beyond the building itself, creating higher academic standards and achievements through a unique corporate-family-school partnership.
-In short, the vision remains to create a model community school — where the doors are always open; where teachers, parents and members of the community work in partnership to provide world-class educational opportunities and where financial literacy is not just taught but practiced.
+The vision for Ariel Community Academy is to be a model community school — where the doors are always open; where teachers, parents and members of the community work in partnership to provide world-class educational opportunities and where financial literacy is not just taught but practiced.

-The ultimate goal of the Ariel-Nuveen Investment Program is to increase economic and investment literacy within the African-American community and to bring the topic of investing to every dinner table in Black America.
+The ultimate goal of AIP is to increase economic and investment literacy within the African-American community and to bring the topic of investing to every dinner table in Black America.
 The program has been invaluable in teaching kids the importance of investing and financial independence at an early age.
 It is our hope and desire that every student will be equipped with the knowledge to make sound financial decisions long into the future.

 That means that I AM THE BEST.